Kcav18/Final_Project/README.md

 Ideas:

-- Machine Learning: Probbability of a violent crime occuring in a specific zipcode/neighborhood area.
+- Machine Learning: Probability of a violent crime occuring in a specific zipcode/neighborhood area.
 - Machine Learning: Predicting which month has the highest liklihood of violent crime.
 - Could combine the crime that is labeled violent and the crime that is not considered violent - and then predict the 'type' of crime that could occur in a specific neighborhood